learn-co-curriculum/dsc-project-presentation-content/README.md

 ## Learning goals:
 - create a description of the example project's target audience
+- connect the presentation components with a narrative arc
 - list the content sections that are expectede in a data science presentation
-- connect the presentation components with a narrative arc
 - create an outline for your presentation

-### create a description of the example project's target audience
+## Create a description of the example project's target audience

 Creating a good presentation is an exercise in empathy, putting yourself in the mindset of the audience before you start to create slides.
 So before you draft the outline of your presentation, describe the target audience for the presentation by answering these questions: